Implementing the Terraform core workflow in Collaboration, via Github Pull Requests, Actions, Bot, Environments & a Remote Backend.

 Aside from the

-variable, every other thing should be a secret.
-Use a value of./key.json
+GOOGLE_APPLICATION_CREDENTIALSvariable, every other thing should be a secret.
+Use a value of./key.jsonfor this variable, to keep it simple.To switch between

-make use of the Tabs under the same names on the page.
+secretsandvariablesmake use of the Tabs under the same names on the page.

 When all is set we should have pages that look as below: